-The criteria of the OECD is to consider a jurisdiction with residency programs “potentially posing a high risk”, if such jurisdiction offers “low personal income tax rate of less than 10% on offshore financial assets and does not require significant physical presence of at least 90 days in the jurisdiction.
+The criteria of the OECD is to consider a jurisdiction with residency programs ?potentially posing a high risk? if such jurisdiction offers a ?low personal income tax rate of less than 10% on offshore financial assets and does not require the significant physical presence of at least 90 days in the jurisdiction.